 • Family boarding is not changing, but Southwest will encourage families to respect the personal space of others during boarding.

-• Middle seats are open through at least September 30 to provide passengers more personal space onboard).
+• Middle seats are open through through November 30 to provide passengers more personal space onboard).
 Customers can pick their seat—if you’re traveling together, you’re welcome to sit together.

 In addition to the changes above related to the boarding process, Southwest Airlines has also made other changes (such as discontinuing inflight beverage and snack service on flights under 250 miles) and has enhanced cleaning and disinfecting of planes, gate areas, etc.